 Calgary, Alberta, is a wonderful city to spend time in, ranked in the top five of the most liveable cities in the world for 10 years in a row, and named the most liveable city in North America for two consecutive years by The Economist.
 Those who do not live right in the city but are close by in a suburb may still want or need to drive into Calgary, Alberta, from time to time.
 Perhaps someone works in Calgary or is thinking of taking a job there, or maybe they want to visit for one of the many events this city hosts.

 Regardless of why people will drive into downtown Calgary, they'll want to know driving and commute times into the city from the different surrounding suburbs.
-The following information details how long it will take to get downtown from these surrounding suburbs.
+The following information details how long it will take to get downtown to explore Calgary condos or luxury homes from these surrounding suburbs.

 Downtown Calgary from Arbour Lake